metao1/event-driven-iot-sensor-aws/README.md

 nano terraform.tfvars
 ```
-  - terraform.tfvars: edit the variables, especially AWS_ACCOUNT_ID,AWS_REGION,IOT_CERN_ARN with specified values in env variables which you captured in the previous step
+  - terraform.tfvars: edit the variables, especially AWS_ACCOUNT_ID,AWS_REGION with specified values in env variables which you captured in the previous step

 4. Start terraform in the terraform folder